 Debit Card Basics

 Debit cards won’t allow you to get into debt; their very nature means you can only spend the money that’s in your bank account or current account.
-Debit cards can be associated with a traditional bank account, or offered by an online banking provider where you can move money onto the card to spend.
+They can be associated with a traditional bank account, or offered by an online banking provider where you can move money onto the card to spend.

 Visa Debit and Mastercard Debit are the two most common types of debit cards but for all intents and purposes, there’s very little difference between them.